jeremy-r-mayer/subcurmudgeon.github.io/meta/publish-as-a-github-action.md

 This is the Workflow I use to rebuild this site whenever I push changes to the repository.

-The steps are:
+Descriptions of the steps are as follows:

-1. Install Pandoc - Some bash-fu downloads the latest pandoc amd64 release and installs it.
+1. **Install Pandoc** - Some bash-fu downloads the latest pandoc amd64 release and installs it.
-2. Append Workflow Link - This step isn't required, but I find it useful.
+2. **Append Workflow Link** - This step isn't required, but I find it useful.
 A link to the publi.sh repository and the current action run ID are appended to the inlucded pandoc `after-body.html` HTML snippet.
-3. Publi.sh - Since no configuration is required, the publi.sh script is run directly from the repository using wget and output is directed into the `.site` directory.
+3. **Publi.sh** - Since no configuration is required, the publi.sh script is run directly from the repository using wget and output is directed into the `.site` directory.
-4. Deploy - The contents of the `.site` directory are pushed to Github Pages.
+4. **Deploy** - The contents of the `.site` directory are pushed to Github Pages.

 ```yaml
 name: Publi.sh